SecKona/RKK_Smartsuit-Pro-II/README.md

 ### 'loadDataset.py'

-This python source code includes funtion used for loading training data from folder 'csv_original' into specified format, and performing 'sliding window' approach.
+This python source code includes funtion used for loading training data from folder 'csv_original' into specified format, and performing 'sliding window' approach, reshape them into required shape to feed in models.

 ### 'model_***.py'